krahal/ANN/README.md

 # ANN
-Implementation of an Artificial Neural Network
+Implementation of an Artificial Neural Network (ANN) to solve a customer churn problem.